 Pawsey Capital Refresh Status

 Additional tape storage has been procured to expand the existing tape libraries from 50 to 63 Petabytes in each library.

 Long term storage

-Astronomy high speed storage: 3x more storage and performance.
+Astronomy high-speed storage: 3x more storage and performance.
 The existing Astro filesystem was expanded to service the MWA community.
 Powered by HPE, it has been upgraded to 2.7 PB of usable space and capable of reading/writing at 30 GB/s.
 The New buffer filesystem, a dedicated resource for ASKAP researchers, provides 3.7 PB of usable space and is capable of reading/writing at 40 GB/s.
 It is manufactured by Dell.

-Designed to deal with thousands of users accessing them at the same time, high speed filesystems will be procured to increase speed and storage capability to general purpose science.
+High-speed storage filesystems: Designed to deal with thousands of users accessing them at the same time.
+The Pawsey high speed filesystems will be procured as part of the main supercomputer system to increase speed and storage capability to general purpose science.

-The remote visualisation capability will be procured as part of the main supercomputer.
+The remote visualisation capability has been procured as part of the main supercomputer.
 When the new capabilities become available, researchers will be able to visualise their science in real-time, while being processed.

 Pawsey Data Workflow